Ralph Thorne

-Ralph Thorne is a Barbadian lawyer and politician who is the Leader of the Opposition in the House of Assembly of Barbados as a member of the Democratic Labour Party.
-He has served the House of Assembly for Christ Church South since 2018.
+Ralph Thorne is a Barbadian lawyer and politician who served as Leader of the Opposition in the House of Assembly of Barbados as a member of the Democratic Labour Party from 2024 to 2026.
+He served the House of Assembly for Christ Church South from 2018 to 2026.

 Early life and education

 Ralph Thorne attended Grace Hill Primary School.

 Career

 Legal

 Throne was a Queen's Counsel and was the lead defence attorney for Michael Misick in his corruption trial.
 He operates his own law firm.
 Neil Rowe, a member of the Parliament of Barbados who was accused of rape, was defended by Thorne and found not guilty in 2025.

 Politics

 Thorne was initially a member of the Democratic Labour Party (DLP) and ran for parliament with their nomination twice, but left to join the Barbados Labour Party (BLP).
 In the 2018 election, in which the BLP won every seat, Thorne was elected to the House of Assembly of Barbados for Christ Church South as a member of the BLP.

 The BLP won every seat again in the 2022 election.
 Thorne crossed the floor and became leader of the opposition.
 He rejoined the DLP and was selected to be its leader.
 Thorne appointed Ryan Walters and Tricia Watson, both members of the DLP, to the seats reserved for the opposition in the Senate of Barbados before he rejoined the DLP himself.

 During Thorne's tenure in parliament he chaired the Thorne Commission on Local Government which was charged with establishing People’s Assemblies, a form of local government.

+Thorne ran in the 2026 Barbadian general election for the constituency of St. John, but lost to the Barbados Labour Party candidate Charles Griffith.
+After securing no seats in the election, Thorne resigned as leader of the Democratic Labour Party on 12 February 2026.